variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture-for-gynecology-problems-my-gynecology-training-and-experience-.md

 If you’re in Fort Collins area and you’re looking for help from acupuncture with a gynecology problem, this blog should help you figure out if I might be a good fit for you.

-Because treating women's health/gynecology issues comes with its extra challenges, successful treatment requires a complex use of Chinese medicine.
-I'll explain not only these complexities, but also my gynecology training and experience.
+Because treating women’s health/gynecology issues comes with its extra challenges, successful treatment requires a complex use of Chinese medicine.
+I’ll explain not only these complexities, but also my gynecology training and experience.

 If you just want to see my gynecology training/experience, scroll down to that section.